ThinBASIC/book-thinbasic_user_defined_types/src/chapter_01-04-02-udt-function.md

 #### User defined function outside TYPE definition

-You can define a function for UDT outside the *type / end type* block.
+You can define the function body outside the *type / end type* block as well.

+In such a case, please register the function via `<functionName> AS FUNCTION` within the *type / end type* first.
+This registration does not increase the memory footprint of the UDT, but it creates logical link between UDT and function.

-The same rules apply as for any other function, except:
+UDT function defined outside the *type / end type* block follows the same rules as any other function, except:
 - having `ME` as a way to reference UDT elements
 - need to prefix the function name with name of type and dot